arparaschiv/FeXIII-coronal-density/README.md

 #### **Sample data download:**

-Some sample data that can be downloaded and unarchived directly into your repository clone will enable running the example notebooks [can be found here](https://www.dropbox.com/scl/fi/5bsxff1hr1d8vc8xgxhah/FeXIII-coronal-density-sampledata.tar.gz?rlkey=ziyr5zhhdcymea4359dkepki6&dl=1).
+Some sample data that can be downloaded and unarchived directly into your repository clone will enable running the example notebooks [can be found here](https://drive.google.com/file/d/1I0vn7tJaMn4EU_RK3b1YxMYpPmiUZsue/view?usp=drive_link).

 uCoMP/CoMP data can be downloaded from [MLSO](https://mlso.hao.ucar.edu/mlso_data_calendar.php?calinst=ucomp).

 Cryo-NIRSP or DL-NIRSP data can be downloaded from the [DKIST Datacenter](https://dkist.data.nso.edu/).

 #### **Notes, Assumptions, and Caveats:**
-- Coronal density calculations similar to this implementation are available through the [CLEDB  coronal inversion](https://github.com/arparaschiv/solar-coronal-inversion).
+- This implementation is a standalone coronal density calculations that are implemented and available through the [CLEDB coronal inversion](https://github.com/arparaschiv/solar-coronal-inversion).
 - Spatio-temporal matching observations in both Fe XIII infrared lines are required.
 - The LOS integration assumption exists.
 Users should be very careful when interpreting their coronal signals as they get integrated along the LOS.
 This approach is valid only in spaces where a dominant coherent structure exists.
 A superposition of structures along the LOS is not adequately represented in terms of density computed via this method.
 - Examples offer a parallel/multithread cpu implementation, making calculations reasonably fast.